 To read how to get to Machu Picchu without an organized tour, please click here.

 If you are still thinking whether you should cross the border between Chile and Bolivia yourself, please stop right now!
 Magnificent Salar de Uyuni is a must see place while in Bolivia or north part of Chile.
 Tourists usually do visit this absolutely stunning and unique place from Uyuni, the town in Bolivia, or from San Pedro de Atacama in Chile.
-It is not so difficult to get to salt flats without any guide, but tour agencies, that can be found in many towns all around, came up with a wonderful 3 or 4 days tour that include Salar de Uyuni, as number one attraction, along with many more wonderful places that you can see only with a guide.
+It is not so difficult to get to salt flats without any guide, but tour agencies, that can be found in many towns all around, came up with a wonderful 3 or 4 days tours that include Salar de Uyuni, as number one attraction, along with many more wonderful places that you can see only with a guide.
 Dry salty area, as a highlight, will become just like an addition next to them.
-Salar de Uyuni will get overshadowed by beautiful lagoons, geysers, deserts, volcanoes, truly remote villages, you will spend a night in, and interesting rock formations.
+Salar de Uyuni will get overshadowed by beautiful lagoons, geysers, deserts, volcanoes, truly remote villages, you will spend a night in (including a hotel made of salt), and interesting rock formations.
 It is one of the most bizarre and beautiful places in the world, you just can not miss, especially while so close to it.
-Paying only 180$ for a 3 days tour is just a bargain we have to grab.
-Unluckily, I have lost loads of my photos from the trip, but I hope the remaining ones will be convincing enough to you to buy this trip.
+Paying only 180$ (inc everything as accommodation, all meals, guide, 4×4 transport) for a 3 days tour is just a bargain we have to grab.
+Unluckily, I have lost loads of my photos from the trip, but I hope the remaining ones will be convincing enough for you to book this trip.

 Step one and most important.
 Please do book your ticket for Machu Picchu side in advance.
 Thought, I bought a tour just 3 days before going, I`ve read that it is more difficult for solo visitors to purchase one.
 You can do it online, and you need your passport to process.
 Here is a link to click.
 You can also do it in the office in Cuzco and Aguas Calientes.

 Option number one (cheap)